Skip to content

 return result;

-To adapt this converter to your device:
+To adapt this converter:

 Trigger a downlink by adding a shared attribute to the ThingsBoard device provisioned during the uplink test: